 - Keto Guido’s Chicken Wings With Orange-Ginger Sauce

 Like what you see?
 Follow us on Instagram and Facebook!
 Love this recipe?
 Hit the Pin button below and share it with your friends!
 Make sure you don’t miss new recipes by subscribing to our mailing list below!

 - 2 (1.75 oz bags) plain pork rinds, crushed into fine pieces

 - 2 tablespoons heavy cream

 - 1 cup refined coconut oil

-- Dip chicken fingers into egg mixture, then into pork rind mixture, being sure to press it in well and that it is coated all over.
-Fry in oil on both sides until golden brown.
-Remove to wire rack.
+- Dip the chicken fingers into egg mixture, then into the pork rind mixture, being sure to press it in well and that it is coated all over.

-- Coat fried chicken fingers in sauce or use the sauce to dip fingers into.
+- Coat the fried chicken fingers in the sauce or use the sauce as a dipping sauce.